 Google Analytics 4 may now alert you to data abnormalities, such as significant surges from a particular channel that might point to a piece of content going viral.
 Alternatively, a sudden decline in traffic can be a sign that there are problems with your tracking code that need to be fixed right away.

 Using predictive measures, Google Analytics can give you insight into what has occurred and what may occur in the future.
 The most promising of these KPIs is the estimated revenue you can gain from a particular user session you can then target with Google Ads.
 This will help you determine the value of each audience segment to your bottom line.

 Although you undoubtedly already know that Google is the largest search engine in the world, you might be shocked to learn that Google also owns YouTube, the second-largest search engine.
 YouTube is essential for building brand exposure and interacting with customers online because it serves more than a billion hours of video daily.
 Still, it has been difficult to accurately attribute revenue to the platform.

-Google Analytics and YouTube are now more tightly integrated into GA4 to demonstrate the actual value of YouTube.
+Google Analytics and YouTube are now more tightly integrated into Google Analytics 4 to demonstrate the actual value of YouTube.
 For example, back then, you could only credit YouTube for conversions if someone actually visited your website after watching the video.
 Unfortunately, most people don't behave that way on the video platform.

 Instead, viewers frequently view your video and move on to another video without likely visiting your website, which results in a missed attribution point from YouTube.